Language-Research-Technology/rrkive-website/content/fundamentals/workspaces-vs-repositories/index.md

 Generic workspace examples include:

-- Survey tools (survey monkey, ReDCAP)
+- Survey tools (Survey Monkey, ReDCAP)
 - Electronic Lab Notebooks
-- Code environments (Juyter notebooks, Github*)
+- Code environments (Jupyter notebooks, Binderhub, Github*, Matlab, R Studio)
-- Research & Analytical Databases
+- Research & Analytical Databases**
 - "R: Drive" or similar storage
 - Cloud storage such as Dropbox, Google Drive or OneDrive

 *Yes, git uses "repositories" but these do _not_ function as archives -- don't assume Microsoft the owner of github will preserve research or other code

+**No a database is not necessarily a _repository_ (more on that below)